Charles E W Bean, Diaries, AWM38 3DRL 606/19/1 - October - November 1915 - Part 3

 didnt hear - he hissed again t “th-t”.

-The other then heard.
+The other answered.
 They met & started

 to talk quite loud - not more than 30